CSCfi/csc-user-guide/docs/computing/running/submitting-jobs.md

 ```
 squeue -u <username>
 ```
-A submitted batch job can be cancelled with:
+A submitted batch job can be canceled with:
 ```
 scancel <jobid>
 ```